angelfor3v3r/eccologic-asm/README.md

 * [Node.js](https://nodejs.org/en/download/)
 * A C++20 ready compiler.

-Oh and for Linux, you'll need `bash` too.
+Oh and for Linux you'll need `bash` too.

 If you haven't already, clone the repository into some directory.
 ```cmd